Mark-MDO47/ArduinoClass/99_Resources/README.md

 ## 9 10K Ohm resistors one package
 [Top](#resources "Top")<br>
 This handy device allows the use of one component to give 10 individual pullups.
-This is handy for instance if your project has a lot of buttons.
+This is useful for instance if your project has a lot of buttons.
 - https://www.digikey.com/en/products/detail/bourns-inc/4610X-AP1-103LF/3741070

 <img src="https://media.digikey.com/photos/Bourns%20Photos/4610X%20SERIES.jpg" width="150" alt="Image of 9 10K Ohm resistors one package">